 Together with my colleagues Jon Connell, John Nelson and Mike Schappert, I am working on a robot capable of mapping out an unknown data center while monitoring temperature and humidity, and feeding its data into a much acclaimed IBM Research-developed-tool known as Measurement and Management Technology (MMT) for optimizing cooling.
 Most recently the robot has been outfitted to perform asset tracking with the help of a portable RFID reader.

-I have just started building a system in which we intend to apply machine learning techniques to improve the state of the art in solar irradiance forecasting.
-This ambitious project is part of the U.S. Department of Energy's SunShot Initiative.
+For a short time I worked on a system that uses machine learning to improve the state of the art in solar irradiance forecasting as part of the U.S. Department of Energy's SunShot Initiative.

 I worked with IBM Tivoli on the release of Maximo Asset Manager for Energy Optimization, which incorporates IBM Research-developed functionality specifically geared to monitoring energy consumption in data centers.
 I have previously worked with Tivoli on their Maximo Spatial Asset Management product - a product which combines the capabilities of an asset/configuration management system with a geographic information system (GIS).

 I worked on the strategy portion of IBM's Jeopardy-playing program, culminating in our celebrated victory over best-ever human players, Ken Jennings and Brad Rutter.